The Persecution of the Jews

 Destruction of the second temple

-Under Roman occupation, the Jews had several skirmishes with the Romans.
-Not enough, though, to be a threat to the might of the Roman Empire.
+Under Roman occupation, the Jews had several skirmishes with the Romans, but no threat to the might of the Roman Empire.

 The romans carted the holy relics of the temple off to Rome.
 They put on celebratory display as a mark of their victory.